On Dec, 10 2019

 You can choose to run your win-back campaign on a single channel or opt for multichannel retargeting and choose a combination of your most lucrative channels.
 While we recommend using multiple channels to maximise the reach of your campaign, we’ll keep this example simple and just use email.

 Here are the 5 steps of an effective email win-back campaign:

-Step 1: Identify inactive customers and create a customer segment (easiest done with a marketing automation tool like Carts Guru).
+Step 1: Identify inactive customers and create a customer segment (easiest done with a marketing automation tool).

 Step 2: Write catchy subject lines that will get the attention of inactive customers.

 Step 3: Offer a discount or a free subscription trial.

 Step 4: Segment customers who haven’t opened the email or haven’t engaged, and try messaging them across different channels.